mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 Required: Required: Investigate, Deception, Gun Combat
 Reward: Reward: Cr.
 20,000

-Players’ InformationPlayers’ Information
+Players' InformationPlayers' Information
-Under Tharrius’ fi rm hand, the small Class C starport has thrived for years in the midst of political turmoil.
+Under Tharrius' fi rm hand, the small Class C starport has thrived for years in the midst of political turmoil.
 This world is heavily balkanised and all the different factions want control of the starport.
 The port is Imperial territory and Tharrius is avowedly neutral, but